Is your Samsung TV red light blinking?

 - Poor HDMI connection where the cable and connector are not fully making contact

-- Remove any HDMI or other physical cables connected to the back of your TV.
+- Take a look at any HDMI or other physical cables that were connected to the back of your TV.

 - If you have any compressed air, use that to clean the contacts both of the cable and in the connector on the TV.
 If you don’t have compressed air, then blow gently on them.

-- Firmly push the cables back into their slots on the TV.
+- Make sure your TV is off, then firmly push the cables back into their slots on the TV.

 - Switch your TV back on again.

-It that hasn’t fixed the problem, then try using a different HDMI input.
+If that hasn’t fixed the problem, then try using a different HDMI input.
 Most TVs have 3 or 4 HDMI ports.

-If you have one that is on a different part of the TV then that would be the best one to try, as it this should have a separate connection to the TV’s main board.
+If you have one that is on a different part of the TV then that would be the best one to try, as this should have a separate connection to the TV’s main board.

-4. Check Your Remote is Working
+3. Check Your Remote is Working

-If the red light is blinking, this means that your TV is receiving power, but there is a chance that its not responding to you because the remote isn’t working.
+If the red light is blinking, this means that your TV is receiving power, but there is a chance that it’s not responding to you because the remote isn’t working.

-If you are using an IR remote, then confirm that you have a good line of site to your TV.
+If you are using an IR remote, then confirm that you have a good line of sight to your TV.

 If you are using an RF remote, confirm that it is connected to the same local network as your TV.